forestgrape/coronavirus/spread_analyses.md

 Regarding prevention measures relevant is, that the transmission increases with the amount of air exchanged.
 The exact transmission mechanism may provide additional insights and help fine-tuning but mostly it can be abstracted away.

 ### Observations supporting the Air Exchange Hypothesis
-Observations indicating that the Covid-19 transmission correlates to inhaled and exhaled air.
+Observations showing that the transmission of severe Covid correlates to situations with a lot of shared air but no to situations favoring fomite or droplet transmission.

 Situations with an **increased** spread:
 * [Geographical Analysis](#geographical-analysis): Covid-19 waves across the world are predated by uncomfortable climate conditions: